TABLE OF CONTENTS

 - Links: The Service may contain links to unaffiliated third-party services.
 Except as set forth herein, we do not share your personal information with them, and are not responsible for their privacy practices.
 We suggest you read the privacy policies on or applicable to all such third-party services.

-- Helpline Calls: We use a third-party provider (currently, CallTrackingMetrics.com) ("Helpline Partner") to listen to, record, forward, track and measure all calls to our sponsored helpline.
-We listen to these calls for quality assurance and reporting purposes.
+- Helpline Calls: We use a third-party provider (currently, CallTrackingMetrics.com) (“Helpline Partner”) to monitor, listen to, record, forward, track and measure all calls to our sponsored helpline for quality assurance and reporting purposes.
 These calls are recorded by, encrypted, saved and stored with our Helpline Partner.
-We use commercially reasonable measures to ensure that our Helpline Partner and our helpline sponsors are HIPAA-compliant.
-Please note that even if a Service Provider uses its own custom toll-free phone number, we will still use our Helpline Partner to listen to, record, forward, track and measure all such calls.
+Please note that even if a Service Provider uses its own custom toll-free phone number, we will still use our Helpline Partner to monitor, listen to, record, forward, track and measure all such calls.
 A copy of each call would be stored both within our account with our Helpline Partner and at the Service Provider’s designated repository for aggregating such calls.

 4. CONTROLLING YOUR PERSONAL DATA